xaur/decred-proposals/market-makers/arguments.md

 ### Pro: Experiment to try

-There were debates about how much poor liquidity is responsible for Decred's low rank and slow adoption.
+There have been debates about how much poor liquidity is responsible for Decred's low rank and slow adoption.
 Getting a trial of good liquidity may answer this question.
 If we buy good liquidity and nothing changes, the problem was elsewhere.
 If so, we can not renew the contract.

-Counter-arguments:
+Counterarguments:

 > people are saying "it is an experiment", but the proposals are not set-up with the scope, timeline, or cost structure of an experiment (@betterfuture on [2019-08-11](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/19))

-See also Q&A -> "Can we start small..." about reducing scope and cost.
+See also [Can we start small...?](#can-we-start-small-and-ramp-up-the-expense-later) about scaling down cost.

 ### Pro: Industry first transparency